An Analysis of the Impact of Gold Open Access Publications in Computer Science: Introduction

 \section{Introduction}

 The world of scientific publishing has changed significantly in recent years.
 Two important changes are the increase in volume and the move to Open Access \cite{piwowar2018state,shu2024oligopoly}.
 The latter often requires the authors to pay a publishing fee, which has introduced new commercial opportunities and attracted new players into the publishing business.
-Some of these new publishers have been branded as `predatory' \cite{siler2020demarcating}, because they are viewed to be exploiting the Open Access model without following the best practices for academic publishing to ensure scientific quality.
+Some of these new publishers have been branded as `predatory' \cite{siler2020demarcating} because they are viewed to be exploiting the Open Access model without following the best practices for academic publishing to ensure scientific quality.
 They often solicit and readily accept manuscripts by offering rapid review and publication, which can be problematic for maintaining the high scholarly standards needed to ensure lasting quality.

 In this paper, we present an observational study of ~1.4M computer science (CS) journal papers published between 2000 and 2023.
 The collection is based on the CS bibliography maintained on the DBLP website (\url{dblp.org}), and the citation data was obtained from Semantic Scholar (\url{semanticscholar.org}).
 We find that the number of journal publications per year in CS has increased from 20,000 in 2000 to 120,000 in 2023.
 While some of this increase can be accounted for by the `traditional' journals from publishers such as Elsevier or IEEE, by 2023 one-third of publications now come from the new Open Access journals.
 This volume growth alone is concerning, but does it affect publication quality?
 To answer this question, we explore whether there are differences in quality between publications in new Open Access venues and those in traditional journals.
+Our analysis accounts for the move to \emph{hybrid} models that include OA among traditional publishers in order to distinguish between these and newer \emph{OA-first} publications.

-Our main findings are: \begin{itemize} \item We show a rapid increase in publication volume and an even more rapid increase in citations. \item We also report a surprising increase in the average number of authors on CS papers; we later discuss possible reasons for this and whether or not it may be problematic. \item We show that, on average, the impact of papers in Open Access journals is not equivalent to the impact of publications in traditional venues. \end{itemize}
+Our main findings are: \begin{itemize} \item We show a rapid increase in publication volume and an even more rapid increase in citations. \item We also report a surprising increase in the average number of authors on CS papers; we later discuss possible reasons for this and whether or not it may be problematic. \item We show that, on average, the impact of papers in New OA journals is not equivalent to the impact of publications in traditional venues. \item Indeed, when traditional journals switch to a hybrid model (by accommodating OA papers) the impact of these OA papers holds up.